Surface-supplied diving: Diver's telephone

 In a two wire system the standard arrangement for diver communications is to have the diver's side normally on, so that the surface team can hear anything from the diver at all times except when the surface is sending a message.
 In a four-wire system the diver's side is always on, even when the surface operator is talking.
 This is considered an important safety feature, as the surface team can monitor the diver's breathing sounds, which can give early warning of problems developing, and confirms that the diver is alive.

 Helium divers may need a decoder system (unscrambler) which reduces the frequency of the sound to make it more intelligible.

 Video

-Closed circuit video is now also popular, as this allows the surface personnel to see what the diver is doing, which is particularly useful for inspection work, as a non-diving specialist can see the underwater equipment in real time and direct the diver to look at particular features of interest.
+Closed circuit video has also become popular, as this allows the surface personnel to see what the diver is doing, which is particularly useful for inspection work, as a non-diving specialist can see the underwater equipment in real time and direct the diver to look at particular features of interest.
+Closed circuit video is usually helmet mounted along with a helmet mounted video light.

 Wireless systems

-Dry bells may have a through water communication system fitted as a backup.
+Dry bells may have a through-water (wireless) communication system fitted as a backup.
 This is intended to provide communications in the event that the cable is damaged, or even if the bell is completely severed from the umbilical and deployment cables.

 Equipment maintenance and testing

-All components of a surface supplied diving system are required to be maintained in good working condition and may be required to be tested or calibrated at specified intervals.
+All components of a surface supplied diving system are required to be maintained in good working condition for diver safety, and may be required to be tested or calibrated at specified intervals.